Buy Albania Maps

 Arts and Culture :

 Albanian culture has been largely influenced by Ottoman Turks.
-About 70% of the population is Muslim.
+70% of the population is Muslim.
 The society is patriarchal with certain specified norms of conduct.
 The Albanians are jovial people fond of music and dances.
 Every year in April a dance festival is held at Durres which provides a captivating array of modern, classical and folk dances.
 Oral stories and folklore form an indispensable part of the culture.
 Pastoral crafts like weaving, embroidery, and wood crafting are a part of daily life.
 Several generations can be seen to share the same abode but with increasing financial independence the number of nuclear families are on the rise.

 The Albanian art exhibits features of its erstwhile rulers namely Greeks, Romans, and Byzantines.
 This can be seen in the icon paintings and church architecture.
 The impact of Islam can be seen in religious paintings, miniatures, mosaics, and murals.
 Albania has produced renowned postmodern artists like Anri Sala, Sislej Xhafa and Helidon Gjergji.
 The statue of Skanderbeg placed in Tirana is the work of the indigenous sculptor Odishe Paskali.